FarronF/limerick-council-meetings/meetings/2023/12/11-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 20th November 2023.md

 ceremony for the switching on of the Christmas lights in the City Centre due to the high

 costs associated with managing an event of this scale.
-It is considered that the Council--- 9
+It is considered that the Council
+---
+9

 budget available for Christmas in Limerick 2023 is best directed towards achieving the full